hillaryychan/COMP6771/notes/02_Libraries.md

 ![iterators](../imgs/2-10_iterators.jpg)

+Algorithms go through containers using iterators and return an iterator as a result.

+Comparing iterators with other traversal methods:

 | Operation      | Array-like                  | Node-based     | Iterator      |
 | ---            | ---                         | ---            | ---           |
 | Iteration type | `gsl_lite::index`           | `node*`        | `unspecified` |